Crude oil price fluctuations expose Africa's fossil fuel dependence | DW | 27.10.2021

 Agri SA has expressed concerns that the combined costs of fertilizer, diesel, electricity and labor were making it extremely difficult to produce food sustainably.

-South Africa's 'slate levy' — a self-adjusting mechanism used by the government to deal with daily differences in petrol prices — has also come under scrutiny.
-Under the country's current system, the Basic Fuel Price (BFP) only changes once a month, although the real BFP changes every day.
+South Africa's "slate levy," a self-adjusting mechanism used by the government to deal with daily differences in petrol prices, has also come under scrutiny.
+Under the country's current system, the basic fuel price only changes once a month, although the real basic fuel price changes every day.
 This means any additional costs — or savings, in better times — are passed on to fuel consumers the next month.

-Meanwhile in Nigeria — the continent's largest oil and gas producer — a long-standing economic dependency on fuel is quickly proving unsustinable.
+Meanwhile in Nigeria — the continent's largest oil and gas producer — a long-standing economic dependency on fuel is quickly proving unsustainable for consumers.

 According to Ahmed Adamu, a petroleum economist based at the Nile University in Abuja, it is consumers who will bear the brunt of erratic prices.

-"There is a lot of responsiveness of the oil prices to socio-economic situations, and this effects the economy in terms of expectations and the prediction of oil revenue," he told DW.
+"There is a lot of responsiveness of the oil prices to socioeconomic situations, and this affects the economy in terms of expectations and the prediction of oil revenue," he tells DW.

 While going green appears to be the most obvious long-term solution to Africa's fuel price woes, the renewable energy revolution is unlikely to happen overnight.

-With the continent brimming with untapped hydro and geothermal sources, African governments are being urged to seriously consider renewables as a major potential source of energy.
-Until then, the region is likely to struggle to cope with surging fuel prices.
+In light of the climate crisis and as the continent brims with untapped hydro and geothermal sources, African governments are being urged to transition to renewables as a major potential source of energy.
+Until then, the region is likely to continue to struggle in coping with surging fuel prices.

 Energy costs are soaring in Europe, with ordinary citizens and businesses worst-hit.
 Weather has played a big role, although there are also questions over Russia's gas supply.
 The onset of winter is adding to worries.